shalinimoorthy29/Computational-Biology/004_Heatmap of Gene Expression/README.md

-# Heatmap of Z-Score Normalised Gene Expression Data (with Gene Symbol Mapping)
+# Heatmap Analysis of Gene Expression Data

 **Dataset Used**:
-- Dataset: `GSE46056_norm_counts_FPKM_GRCh38.p13_NCBI.tsv`
+- **Dataset**: GSE46056_norm_counts_FPKM_GRCh38.p13_NCBI.tsv
-- This dataset contains normalised gene expression counts (FPKM) across multiple samples, originally identified using NCBI Entrez Gene IDs.
+- This dataset contains RNA-seq FPKM (Fragments Per Kilobase of transcript per Million mapped reads) counts across multiple samples from the GSE46056 dataset.
+The data was analysed to investigate variations in gene expression levels across different experimental conditions.

 **Objectives**:
-The objective of this analysis was to create a heatmap of gene expression data to visualise patterns of expression across multiple samples.
-Z-score normalisation was applied to the data to focus on relative changes in expression, making it easier to compare the variation across genes and samples.
-The gene IDs were mapped to human-readable gene symbols using the **biomaRt** package for clearer biological interpretation.
+The objective of this analysis was to create a heatmap of gene expression data to visually explore the top 10% most variable genes.
+This heatmap aimed to highlight the differences in expression patterns between experimental conditions.

 **Stage of Analysis**:
-1. **Data Preprocessing**: The normalised counts were loaded for analysis.
-Entrez Gene IDs were mapped to HGNC gene symbols using the Ensembl database via the **biomaRt** package.
-Rows with missing or unmapped gene symbols were removed from the dataset.

-2. **Log Transformation**: A log transformation was applied to the FPKM data (adding 1 to avoid log(0)) to compress the range of values and make the differences in expression more interpretable.
-This is crucial when handling a dataset with a wide dynamic range in expression levels.

-3. **Z-Score Normalisation**: Z-score normalisation was applied to the log-transformed data to standardise the expression values for each gene across samples.
-This ensures that the heatmap captures relative expression differences rather than absolute values.

-4. **Handling Missing/Unmapped Data**: After mapping Entrez Gene IDs to gene symbols, rows without valid gene symbols were removed.
-This ensures that only genes with corresponding human-readable gene symbols are displayed in the final heatmap.
-Duplicate gene symbols were handled using unique identifiers to avoid naming conflicts.

-5. **Heatmap Generation**: A heatmap was generated to visualise gene expression patterns.
-The data was clustered both by genes (rows) and samples (columns) to highlight relationships in the data.
-The colour scale (blue-white-red) was used to represent the range of z-scores, from low to high expression.

-**Rationale**:
-The heatmap is a powerful visualisation tool that enables the comparison of expression patterns across genes and samples.
-Mapping Entrez Gene IDs to gene symbols makes the data more interpretable and biologically relevant.
-Z-score normalisation ensures that the focus is on relative changes in expression, which are often more biologically meaningful.
-Clustering both genes and samples helps identify co-expressed genes and sample groups with similar expression profiles.
+1. **Data Loading and Preparation**: The FPKM data was loaded and prepared for analysis.
+This step ensured that the data was in the correct format for visualisation.
+FPKM counts provide a normalised measure of gene expression that accounts for sequencing depth and gene length.
+This makes them suitable for EDA as they allow for meaningful comparisons across genes and samples.
+By using FPKM counts, researchers can explore variance in gene expression while minimising the impact of outliers, leading to more robust interpretations.

+2. **Log-Transformation of FPKM Data**: The raw FPKM counts were log-transformed (log2 transformation with a pseudocount of 1) to stabilise variance and make the expression data more comparable across samples.

+3. **Gene Annotation**: BiomaRt was used to map Entrez Gene IDs to HGNC gene symbols, enhancing the interpretability of the heatmap.

+4. **Data Filtering**: Genes with missing or invalid symbols were removed, ensuring only valid gene annotations were used.

+5. **Selection of Most Variable Genes**: The analysis focused on the top 10% most variable genes based on standard deviation, which are often the most informative for exploratory data analysis.
+Focusing on the top 10% most variable genes allows researchers to highlight the genes that exhibit the greatest variability across samples.
+These genes are often the most biologically relevant and can reveal significant patterns in response to different experimental conditions.
+This approach reduces dimensionality, making it easier to visualise and interpret the data, while capturing the main sources of variability.

+6. **Z-Score Normalisation**: The selected subset of genes was normalised using z-scores to allow for easier comparison of expression levels across samples.

+7. **Heatmap Generation**: A heatmap was created to visualise the expression patterns of the top 10% most variable genes, with condition annotations for treated and control samples.
+Although Entrez IDs were mapped to genes, the plot does not display gene labels due to space restrictions.
+This approach allows for a clearer view of expression patterns across more genes.

+**Rationale for Heatmap Visualisation**:
+Heatmaps are powerful tools for visualising high-dimensional data such as RNA-seq expression profiles.
+They provide an intuitive way to identify patterns, clusters, and relationships among samples.
+In the context of RNA-seq analysis, heatmaps allow researchers to visually assess how gene expression changes across different conditions, facilitating insights into biological processes and treatment effects.

 **Conclusions**:
-The heatmap visualisation of Z-score normalised gene expression data reveals distinct patterns of co-expressed genes across multiple samples.
-Clustering of both genes and samples shows clear groupings that may correspond to biological pathways or experimental conditions.
-By mapping Entrez Gene IDs to gene symbols, the analysis improves the biological relevance and interpretability of the data.
-Z-score normalisation highlights relative changes in gene expression, focusing on meaningful variations rather than absolute values.
-This analysis provides insights into potential gene regulatory mechanisms and biological differences across the samples.
+The heatmap successfully illustrated the expression patterns of the most variable genes, providing insights into the differences in gene expression between conditions.
+The clustering of samples indicated how treatment conditions influenced gene expression profiles, confirming that biological variations were captured effectively in the visualisation.